 Our writers and editors used an in-house natural language generation platform to assist with portions of this article, allowing them to focus on adding information that is uniquely helpful.
 The article was reviewed, fact-checked and edited by our editorial staff prior to publication.

 A solid foundation is essential for a safe and stable home.
-However, various factors such as construction defects, shifting soil, tree root growth or aging materials can lead to foundation damage over time.
-This can be a major concern for homeowners, as foundation issues can cause costly damage to other parts of the home, increase your risk for loss and lower your property value.
-Knowing when your insurance policy might cover foundation damage, situations when it might not, and how to prevent foundation damage in the first place, then, can help you avoid and manage foundation problems.
+However, various factors such as construction defects, shifting soil, tree root growth and aging materials may cause foundation damage over time.
+This can be a major concern for homeowners, as foundation issues could lead to costly repairs and lower property values.

 Does home insurance cover foundation repair?

-Damage occurring from a covered homeowners insurance peril is typically covered, whereas damage that is excluded or not part of the named perils on your policy will usually not be covered.
-Whether insurance covers foundation issues will depend on the type of homeowners insurance, the home insurance provider, policy exclusions and the proximate cause of the damage.
+Your home insurance policy will typically cover foundation damage that occurs from a covered homeowners insurance peril.
+However, home insurance does not cover foundation repair when the damage is caused by a peril that is excluded from the policy.
+Whether insurance covers foundation issues will depend on the type of homeowners insurance you have, your home insurance provider, the policy exclusions and the proximate cause of the damage.

 Insurance Home

-Proximate cause is an insurance term referring to the event that caused the loss.
-Some losses are straightforward to determine, such as your neighbor crashing into the side of your house.
-But it isn’t always that simple.
-For example, damage from falling objects is a standard peril covered by insurance.
+Proximate cause is an insurance term that refers to an event that causes an insured loss.
+Some losses are straightforward, like a fire destroying a part of your home, but it isn’t always that simple.
+For example, damage from falling objects is a standard peril covered by home insurance.
 However, a tree that falls on your home from strong wind is likely covered, but a tree falling on your home due to termite damage probably isn’t.
 This is because the proximate cause of wind is a covered peril, whereas the proximate cause of termites is normally excluded.

 Standard home insurance policies include dwelling coverage, which is the portion of your policy that covers the physical structure of your home, attached structures and your foundation.
 HO-3 and HO-5 insurance policies (the most common types of coverage) provide dwelling coverage on an open perils basis, which means any loss that is not explicitly excluded from your policy is covered.